graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

     `primary key` of a table in many places to uniquely identify an object, including the globally unique id field.
 3.  `first_name text not null check (char_length(first_name) < 80)`: We want all
-    of our users to enter their first name and last name seperately, so this column definition will create a column named `first_name`, of type `text`, that is required (`not null`), and that must be less than 80 characters long (`check (char_length(first_name) < 80)`).
+    of our users to enter their first name and last name separately, so this column definition will create a column named `first_name`, of type `text`, that is required (`not null`), and that must be less than 80 characters long (`check (char_length(first_name) < 80)`).